Get PeakVisor App

 Springer Mountain, Georgia

-Located in the Blue Ridge Mountains, Springer Mountain sits at 3,776 feet and serves as the southern terminus for the Appalachian Trail.
-There are several trails leading to the top of Springer Mountain offering various lengths and difficulties.
+Located in the Blue Ridge Mountains, Springer Mountain is 3,776 feet (1,153 m) high and serves as the southern terminus for the Appalachian Trail.
+Several trails lead to the top of Springer Mountain, offering various lengths and difficulties.
 Springer Mountain is considered one of Georgia’s most popular hiking destinations.

 Mt.
 Katahdin, Maine

 The highest mountain in the state of Maine, Mt.
-Katahdin is the beginning of the Appalachian Trail for southbound hikers.
-Mt.
+Katahdin (5,266 ft / 1,605 m) is the beginning of the Appalachian Trail for southbound hikers.
 Katahdin is a mile above sea level and requires some boulder scrambling to reach the top.
+The most intimidating feature of Katahdin is the Knife Edge from South Peak to Pamola Peak, a notorious jagged arête that is only a few feet wide.

 Mt.
 Katahdin, Maine